Interferometric and Bipartite OTOC for Non-Markovian Open Quantum Spin-Chains and Lipkin-Meshkov-Glick Model: Introduction

 The scrambling of quantum information in open quantum systems has been the subject of several recent studies~\cite{Zhang_2019,devvrat_OTOC,zanopen21, zanopen31, Bose_2024, infor_scram_non_Markov, Deffner_info_scram_otoc}.
+Thus, for example, an analog of the quantum regression theorem has been used to calculate the out-of-time-ordered correlations~\cite{QRT_OTOC_1, QRT_OTOC_2}.
 The study of open quantum systems examines how quantum systems behave while accounting for the impact of their environment ~\cite {Weiss2011, Breuer2007, Banerjee2018}.
 This has made significant progress in recent years~\cite{Omkar2016, Javid_2018, Vacchini_2011, Tiwari_2023, tiwari2024strong}.
 The Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) formalism is a commonly used approach to the dynamics of open quantum systems ~\cite{GKLSpaper, Lindblad1976}, where, using the Born-Markov and rotating wave approximations, a Markovian evolution is generated.
 With the advancement in theory and technology, consideration is being given to the effects of non-Markovian evolution~\cite{Hall_2014, Rivas_2014, RevModPhys.88.021002, CHRUSCINSKI20221, banerjeepetrucione, vega_alonso, Utagi2020, kading2025}.

 Spin-chain models have served as a fundamental platform for exploring quantum chaos and information scrambling in quantum many-body systems~\cite{García-Mata:2023, Swingle2018}.
 In this context, the Lipkin-Meshkov-Glick (LMG)~\cite{LIPKIN1965188, Vidal_LMG, Hou2016} and the tilted field Ising models (TFIM) have been put to use in various scenarios~\cite{TiltedMfieldofarul, Bose_2024, bose2025, LMG_chaos1}.
 In this work, we consider two models: an Ising spin chain model surrounded by an LMG bath~\cite{Hou2016, Deffner_2017}, and the TFIM interacting with an anisotropic spin-chain bath at one end.
 Further, the quantum chaos of the LMG model, owing to its interesting properties, is also studied.
 The LMG model is a global interaction type model since its individual spins interact with all other spins, whereas the TFIM, due to nearest-neighbour interaction, is a local interaction type of model.